icevik/Flowise-Backup/README.md

+# Do not forget to change the specified file paths to your own.
+This script was tested on Ubuntu 24.04.1 LTS.

 # Flowise Backup Service

 This service is a system that automatically backs up the Flowise application and uploads it to Google Drive.
 It performs backups three times a day (09:00, 13:00, 21:00).